 Sugar comes from either sugar cane or beets.
 Vegan foods are those that are made with no animal products.
 Sugar cane and beets are plants.
 So why isn’t sugar always vegan?

 The secret culprit is a product called bone char.
-Bone char is made from cattle bones and is a de-coloring filter in sugar production––basically, it’s what makes white sugar white.
-Bone char is also often used in the process of making brown sugar, because brown sugar is simply white sugar plus molasses.
+Bone char is made from cattle bones and is a de-coloring filter in sugar production.
+It's used because cane sugar in its natural state is actually light brown (like the so-called raw sugar available in supermarkets).
+So bone char is what makes white sugar white.
+Interestingly, bone char is also often used in the process of making brown sugar, because brown sugar is simply white sugar plus molasses.

-However, bone char is not needed to process beet sugar, because it doesn’t have the same slight brown color that natural cane sugar has.
-Therefore, beet sugar is naturally vegan.
+However, bone char is not needed to process beet sugar.
+Why?
+Because beet sugar doesn’t have the same slight brown color that natural cane sugar has; it's naturally white.
+Therefore, beet sugar is always vegan.

 Are there any downsides to using beet sugar?
 Beet sugar and cane sugar are, chemically speaking, identical––they are both pure, crystallized sucrose.
 However, a small number of people notice differences in aromas, caramelization, and baking performance.
 For those highly-sensitive people, beet sugar has a very slight earthy or barnyard odor compared to cane sugar, burns more quickly when caramelized, and is a teeny bit worse for baking.